Self-Study Materials

 • MPI course with C, Fortran and Python (mpi4py) language bindings: mpi_3.1_rab.pdf

-• This file will be always updated to the newest version.
+• This file is always updated to the latest version.

-• It is stongly recommended to use Acrobat, because some other viewers seem to go to wrong pages, for example to one page later.
+• It is highly recommended to use Acrobat, as some other viewers seem to go to the wrong pages, e.g. one page later.

-• same content, but the animated slides are expanded with one slide per animation step: mpi_3.1_rab-animated.pdf
+• Same content, but the animated slides are expanded by one slide per animation step: mpi_3.1_rab-animated.pdf

 Content: